TKapitan/ALRM-VSCode/README.md

           - objectName
             - String
             - Specifies name of the newly created object.
+          - extendsObjectName (since v1.1)
+            - String
+            - Specifies name of object that is extended by newly created extension object.
+The field must be filled in for extension objects only.
           - createBy
             - String (50 characters)
             - Specifies user identification who did the request.